jnellis/jmh-gradle/README.md

 1. Use jmh-gradle-plugin version 0.4.3 and gradle 4.0.2 or earlier (these versions don't use the gradle Worker API which is the underlying issue.)
 2. Do your benchmarking solely in WSL (windows subsystem for linux) for which file locking does not exist but sometimes zombie processes do pile up for some reason and you will likely need a machine with more RAM.
 3. Run with the `--no-daemon` gradle option.
-4. Replace jmh-gradle-plugin with this script until things get sorted.
+4. Replace jmh-gradle-plugin with this script.

 ### Issue related reading